PaddlePaddle/PaddleHub/modules/image/face_detection/pyramidbox_lite_server/README_en.md

       - use_gpu (bool): use GPU or not; **set the CUDA_VISIBLE_DEVICES environment variable first if you are using GPU**
       - output_dir (str): save path of images;
       - visualization (bool): Whether to save the results as picture files;
-      - shrink (float): 用于设置图片的缩放比例，该值越大，则对于输入图片中的小尺寸人脸有更好的检测效果（模型计算成本越高），反之则对于大尺寸人脸有更好的检测效果；<br/>
+      - shrink (float): the scale to resize image
-      - confs\_threshold (float): 置信度的阈值.
+      - confs\_threshold (float): the confidence threshold

       **NOTE:** choose one parameter to provide data from paths and images

     - **Return**

-      - res (list\[dict\]): classication results, each element in the list is dict, key is the label name, and value is the corresponding probability
+      - res (list\[dict\]): results
-        - path (str): 原输入图片的路径
+        - path (str): path for input image
-        - data (list): 检测结果，list的每一个元素为 dict，各字段为:
+        - data (list): detection results, each element in the list is dict
-          - confidence (float): 识别的置信度
+          - confidence (float): the confidence of the result
-          - left (int): 边界框的左上角x坐标
+          - left (int): the upper left corner x coordinate of the detection box
-          - top (int): 边界框的左上角y坐标
+          - top (int): the upper left corner y coordinate of the detection box
-          - right (int): 边界框的右下角x坐标
+          - right (int): the lower right corner x coordinate of the detection box
-          - bottom (int): 边界框的右下角y坐标
+          - bottom (int): the lower right corner y coordinate of the detection box

   - ```python